 While fried chicken and horse racing may be what the state of Kentucky is known for, it has much more to offer.
 Kentucky is home to a plethora of gorgeous camping locations.
 Backwoods camping, camping near rivers and water, and even mountain camping are all available in Kentucky.

-Home to several state and national parks, as well as large lakes, rivers, forest and natural areas, Kentucky is the perfect, if not surprising, place to take your next camping trip.
+Home to several state and national parks, as well as large lakes, rivers, forests, and natural areas, Kentucky is the perfect, if not surprising, a place to take your next camping trip.
 Choose from a rugged, backwoods experience, a classic campground, or a themed family-friendly facility.

 Most campgrounds include water sports, hiking, and wildlife viewing, and many offer other unique features such as alcohol distilleries, historical tours, or inflatable waterparks.

 Whatever your choice is, camping in Kentucky will not disappoint, so get pack your car, get out there, and have fun.

 Address: 950 Mammoth Cave Rd Cave City, KY 42127 Phone Number:(270) 773-3840

 For a fun and kid-friendly camping experience, try this Yogi-Bear-themed campground.
 Another privately owned campground, Jellystone was voted 2019 campground of the year by the ARCV and continues to receive excellent reviews.

 Campers have access to basic amenities such as fire pits and picnic tables, as well as deluxe amenities, inlacing church services, trash pick up, and all-hours access to a visitors center.